Salllym/PyBank_PyPoll_Analysis/README.md

-# Python-Challenge

-## PyBank
+# PyBank

-In this challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
-The dataset is composed of two columns: "Date" and "Profit/Losses".
-(Thankfully, your company has rather lax standards for accounting, so the records are simple.)
+Created a Python script to analyze the financial dataset called [budget_data.csv](PyBank/Resources/budget_data.csv), which is composed of two columns: "Date" and "Profit/Losses".

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+Each of the following were calculated:

 * The total number of months included in the dataset